wanderfarther/credit-risk-classification/README.md

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Logitistic Regression Model 1:
 	* Accuracy: 95.2%
 		This model had a high accuracy rate.
 	* Precision:
 		* Healthy: 1.00
 		This model predicted if a loan was healhty 100% of the time compared to the predicted healhty loans.
 		* High Risk: 0.85
 		This model predicted if a loan was at risk 85% of the time compared to the predicted high risk loans.
 	* Recall:
 		* Healthy: 1.00
 		This model accurately predicted if a loan was healhty 100% of the time compared to the actual number of healhty loans.
 		* High Risk: 0.91
 		This model accurately predicted if a loan was healhty 91% of the time compared to the actual number of high risk loans.

-* Machine Learning Model 2:
 * Logitistic Regression Model 2:
 	* Accuracy: 99.3%
 		This model had a higher accuracy rate than the first model.
 	* Precision:
 		* Healthy: 1.00
 		This model predicted if a loan was healhty 100% of the time compared to the predicted healhty loans.
 		* High Risk: 0.84
 		This model predicted if a loan was at risk 84% of the time compared to the predicted high risk loans.
 	* Recall:
 		* Healthy: 1.00
 		This model accurately predicted if a loan was healhty 100% of the time compared to the actual number of healhty loans.
 		* High Risk: 0.99
 		This model accurately predicted if a loan was healhty 99% of the time compared to the actual number of high risk loans.

 ## Summary